 Mending Collective’s first public workshop was part of 100 Days Action's Community Care-in* at Southern Exposure, March 5th, 2017.

 This Mending Circle was based on Make Do and Mend— a booklet published by the British ‘Board of Trade Make Do and Mend Advisory Panel’ in 1943 as part of the war effort.
 In response, we ask what patriotism might be in our present time.
 The workshop moved through a variety of techniques, inviting participants to bring items in need of mending.

 *Formed immediately after the 2016 Presidential election, 100 Days Action launched a calendar of activist and poetic action as a counternarrative to Trump's one hundred day plan.

 For our second action, Mending Collective offered to mend an item for each of the organizers of 100 Days Action.
 Our mends were intended as a form of thanks for providing a platform for dialogue and resistance.

 Seven people from the group trusted us with a garment, which we received in a brown paper bag.
-In the spirit of anonymity, we divvied the items up, mended them as we saw and returned them in the same paper bag, without any accompanying information.
+In the spirit of anonymity, we divvied the items up, mended them as we saw fit, and returned them in the same paper bag, without any accompanying information.